angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 The composition of selectors can however affect memoization, because composed selectors fire every time their input changes.
 If those inputs are not correctly memoized, the resulting selector will also not be properly memoized.
-Did I lose you again?
-We will dig deeper into this in the next section.
+This is not the easiest topic you have to know about, we will dig deeper into this in the next section.

 You can see the current behavior in the [StackBlitz Example](https://stackblitz.com/github/dhhyi/ngrx-data-views/tree/basic-example?file=src%2Fapp%2Fstore%2Fbook-view%2Findex.ts).
 Whenever a Tag, Author or Book is updated, all Books will be subject to a view update.
 Not really something we are looking for...